cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 King County is located in the United States of America in Washington.
 The U.S economy is dependent of on the success of commerce, which suggets high cash flow.
 A big contribution to this cash flow is real estate.
 Real Estate is known to have big success for people that dedicate themselves to buying homes and reselling them at a higher value.
 Real Estate also attempts to provide the best home for there customers and their needs if there customer is interested in buying a home.
 Real Estate agencies also provide service for those that are wishing to sell a home.
 This suggets that Real Estate agencies need predictive models to make informed decisions based on the market trends for their buyer/seller.

-The objective of this project is to perform data visualization to display trends in home values with respect to home features.
-This project also includes a linear regresssion models to predict the percentage increase of a home value.
+The objective of this project is to perform data visualization to display trends in home values with respect to home features for the listings between 2021-2022.
+This project also includes linear regresssion models to predict the percentage increase of a home value.

 Overall the investigated features of a home were the following in the King County dataset:
 * `id` - Unique identifier for a house